zchumager/rest-api/Readme.md

 run mysql: mysql.server start

-Por un error desde la JDK 8 para correr el proyecto es necesario agregar en VM Options la linea: --add-opens java.base/jdk.internal.loader=ALL-UNNAMED
+Due to an error present on JDK 8 the line below should be added into VM Options --add-opens java.base/jdk.internal.loader=ALL-UNNAMED

 1 - Open Configuration Window: Run -> Edit Configurations -> Configuration -> VM Options
 2 - Add in VM Options: --add-opens java.base/jdk.internal.loader=ALL-UNNAMED

 Build Project:
 ./gradlew build

-Nota: A pesar de haber podido generar el jar en build/libs este no funciona por lo que para correr la aplicacion es necesario usar el boton play de intellijIDEA
+java -jar build/libs rest-api-1.0-SNAPSHOT.jar

+Note: jar file generated in build/libs is not working so project should be run using the play button of intellijIDEA